cybozu-go/moco/e2e/README.md

   - blackout recovery
   - failure injection

-The unit tests are written in each `_test.go` file.
+The small tests are written in each `_test.go` file.

 The remains are:
 - YAML manifests